sc3/cook-convictions/slides/your-city.md

 We've mapped how convictions are spread around the city and the suburbs.

-<p class="lead"> In most cases, community areas in the city have more convictions than those in the suburbs.
+<p class="lead"> In most cases, community areas <span data-term=”community”>communityareas</span> in the city have more convictions than those in the suburbs.
 And the closer an area is to Chicago, the more convictions it has.  </p>

 Click on the a community area to find out how many convictions its residents get per capita, and what they are most often convicted for.